Welcome to Duke!

 Discover Duke and Durham

-As a MEng student, you can also take advantage of everything that Duke University has to offer—including a library system with more than 6.8 million volumes, a full calendar of lectures, access to premier performance arts at a subsidized cost, recreational facilities, a network of campus organizations and student services, and tickets to exciting collegiate athletic events.
+As a Duke Engineering student, you can also take advantage of everything that Duke has to offer—including a library system with more than 6.8 million volumes, a full calendar of lectures, access to premier performance arts at a subsidized cost, recreational facilities, a network of campus organizations and student services, and tickets to exciting collegiate athletic events.
 In addition, you’ll have access to course offerings in nine other graduate and professional schools and inter-institutional registration opportunities.

 - Duke Athletics